Helen Fabela Chávez: Later involvements

-César Chávez resigned from the CSO in 1962 to start the Farm Workers Association, later known as the National Farm Workers Association, thus moving the family back to Delano.
+Cesar Chavez resigned from the CSO in 1962 to start the Farm Workers Association, later known as the National Farm Workers Association, thus moving the family back to Delano.
 While he was building the new union, Helen Chávez picked up a job working in a field picking grapes for less than $2.00 per day.
 The NFWA soon voted her to a full-time position as an administrator of the credit union, a position she was not keen to take due her lack of skills.
 She quickly learned book keeping and remained a financial record keeper for the association for more than 20 years.

 In 1965, the NFWA merged with the Agricultural Workers Organizing Committee (AWOC) to become the United Farm Workers Organization Committee (UFWOC).
-César and Helen Chávez's efforts became known as La Causa (the Cause).
+Cesar and Helen Chávez's efforts became known as La Causa (the Cause).
 Using nonviolent alternatives for change such as protests, strikes, boycotts, pickets, fasts and marches, the UFWOC fought for fair labor practices.
 She was involved in the demand for union recognition during all demonstrations and was arrested in 1966 for shouting Huelga! ("Strike!") at the W. B. Camp ranch.